FMC-DETR: Frequency-Decoupled Multi-Domain Coordination for Aerial-View Object Detection: Introduction

 \section{Introduction}

-Object detection, a cornerstone task in computer vision, has demonstrated profound utility in a multitude of industrial applications, including autonomous driving \cite{lin2024rcbevdet,zhang2025sfnet}, remote sensing \cite{dong2024optisar,wei2024spatio}, and urban surveillance \cite{du2023adaptive,chen2024dtssnet}.
+Object detection, a cornerstone task in computer vision, has demonstrated profound utility in a multitude of industrial applications, including autonomous driving \cite{lin2024rcbevdet,zhang2025sfnet}, urban surveillance \cite{pang2021facet,he2024wtapnet,pang2024lrta,chen2024dtssnet}, and remote sensing \cite{ge2025sga,wei2024spatio,wei2025multi,wei2026foreground}.
 Propelled by the rapid advances in deep learning, particularly Convolutional Neural Networks (CNNs), modern detection frameworks have achieved remarkable success on natural images at relatively low resolution.
-However, their performance drops sharply on high-resolution aerial imagery, where objects are typically small, weakly featured, randomly distributed, and frequently occluded \cite{xiao2025fbrt}.
+However, these detectors often suffer from significant performance degradation on high-resolution remote sensing imagery, where objects are typically small, weakly featured, randomly distributed, and frequently occluded \cite{xiao2025fbrt,liang2026multi}.